TakanariShimbo/open-super-whisper-v2/README.md

 ## Core and GUI Modules

-The core module (`core`) is fully implemented and independent of the GUI, providing transcription, recording, instruction set, and hotkey management features that can be reused in other projects.
+The core module (`core`) is fully implemented and independent of the GUI, providing transcription, LLM processing, recording, instruction set, and hotkey management features that can be reused in other projects.

 The GUI module (`gui`) leverages the core module to provide a user interface.

+## Using LLM Features

+To use the LLM features:

+1. Enable LLM processing using the checkbox in the main window
+2. Configure LLM settings in the instruction sets dialog:
+   - Select which LLM model to use
+   - Add custom system instructions to guide the LLM processing
+   - Enable/disable LLM processing per instruction set
+3. After recording and transcription, the LLM will process the transcribed text
+4. View the results in the LLM Analysis tab
+5. Use the Copy dropdown menu to copy transcription, LLM analysis, or both

+## Tag System

+The application uses a comprehensive tag system to manage different settings:

+- **Transcription Settings**: Language, model selection
+- **LLM Settings**: Model selection, enable/disable LLM processing
+- **Word Tags**: Custom vocabulary words/phrases for improved transcription accuracy
+- **System Prompts**:
+  - Transcription system prompts: Control how the audio is transcribed
+  - LLM system prompts: Control how the LLM analyzes the transcribed text

+All these settings can be managed per instruction set, allowing you to create specialized configurations for different use cases.

 ## License